danielpdykes/delete-twitter-likes-console/README.md

-# delete-twitter-likes-console
+# Delete Twitter likes

-Delete Twitter likes / unlike from browser console
+Use the browser console to unlike Twitters / delete likes.